|Spencer Andrew Boyd|

 In the spring of 1948 he volunteered for the Israel Air Force.
 On July 18th in the pre-dawn darkness he made a forced landing on the sands near Nebi Rubin on the road to Tel Aviv.
-Eight persons, amongst them Spencer, were murdered by a Bedouin gang.
+Five persons, amongst them Spencer, were murdered by a Bedouin gang.
 After his death he was promoted to flight commander.
 He was buried in a Protestant cemetery: alongside the cross on his gravestone is an Israel Army insignia.
 On April 4th 1951 his body was reburied in the Christian section of the IDF Carmel Military Cemetery.

 Prepared by Joe Woolf

 On the eve of Israel’s Remembrance Day in 1996, Israel Television showed a film about how an American non-Jewish pilot, Spencer Andrew Boyd, was killed in 1948 along with others of his crew after the plane he was piloting crash-landed.
 The only survivor of the incident agreed for the first time in 49 years to be interviewed.

 It was told how Andrew was asked to fly down from Tel Aviv to the Dead Sea Works at Sdom at night.
 There he picked up a number of passengers, including one woman.